Looking for a new graphics card? Need help making your decision? In this guide, we’ve outlined five important things to consider when choosing a GPU.

 Along with the types of games you play, it is also important to consider what resolution you will be playing your games at.

 The higher your monitor’s resolution is the more pixels that will need to be rendered on each frame.
 And, the more pixels that need to be rendered for each frame, the harder your GPU will have to work.

 Or, in other words, games become more demanding at higher resolutions.

 If you’re building a gaming computer so that you can play games on a 4K monitor, you will want to make sure that you get a high-end graphics card.

 On the flip side, if your plan is to only play games on a 1080P monitor, you can save some money by selecting a less-expensive graphics card that can still handle games at 1080P resolution with ease.

 The thing to note here, though, is that if you are planning on upgrading to a higher resolution monitor in the future, and you have the money to spend on a higher-end graphics card now, that is probably the best route to go.
 That way, when you do get your higher-end monitor, you won’t have to upgrade your graphics card in order to accommodate it.

 Speaking of monitor resolution, if you’re in the market for a new GPU, you’ll also want to consider what the refresh rate of your monitor (or the one you are planning on buying) is.

-Just as having to render more pixels per frame is more taxing on a GPU, so, too, is forcing your GPU to render more frames per second.
+Just as having to render more pixels per frame is more taxing on a GPU, so, too, is requiring your GPU to render more frames per second.

-So, if you are looking to build a high-end computer for competitive gaming and you need a high refresh rate monitor in order to gain an advantage over your opponents, you’ll likely want to get a higher-end graphics card that can accommodate a higher refresh rate.
+So, if you are looking to build a high-end computer for competitive gaming and you want a high refresh rate monitor in order to gain as smooth of an in-game experience as possible, you’ll likely need a higher-end graphics card that can deliver a high average framerate.